Security practices

 The Red Team at Atlassian focuses on full-scope adversarial emulation.
 We act like the attackers that are most likely to target the company, and do our best to infiltrate and compromise critical systems.
 After which, we notify everyone involved and work together to implement long-term sustainable solutions to the security vulnerabilities that were discovered.

-- Measure and improve the effectiveness of the Security Intelligence program
+- Measure and improve the effectiveness of the Detection and Response program

 - Create significant positive change in Atlassian security posture and capabilities